URGENT MESSAGE FOR PATIENTS – 18 JAN 2021

-We now have the flu vaccines in stock for patients aged 65 and over, and the nasal flu spray vaccines for children aged 2 and 3.
-The flu vaccines for eligible patients under the age of 65 will be available in our Practice from mid October 2020.
+We still have the flu vaccines in stock for patients aged 65 and over, and the nasal flu spray vaccines for children aged 2 and 3.
+The flu vaccines for eligible patients under the age of 65 are also available in our Practice.
 Click here for more information.

 If you seek general information on coronavirus, please follow this link: https://www.nhs.uk/conditions/coronavirus-covid-19/